 Bacteria and field parameter data was collected at twelve locations in the Red Butte Creek subwatershed in 2018, although 10 of the locations were related to MST and do not have annual monthly sampling.
 Of the two sites consistently sampled the upstream site is below the Forest Service research area, before urban development occurs along the creek.
 The second site is in Miller Park, one of the lowest sites along the creek where access is possible before Red Butte Creek is channelized underground to Liberty Park.
-Most water quality parameters show little difference between upstream and downstream locations, but many show seasonal changes related to water temperature.
-Conductivity values increase by about 300ms/cm difference from upstream to downstream.
-E. coli values are much higher at the lower sampling location, this is common through urban streams and can be attributed to increased urbanization, stormwater input and reduction of active floodplains.
-Although data is infrequent for MST sampling, the paired E. coli samples show that the increase in E. coli values begins quickly downstream from RB\04.21 and continues for nearly all the samples collected along the creek.
-Macroinvertebrate samples were collected at two locations along Red Butte Creek: one upper and one middle watershed sample.
-The lowest sample location was dry, and data collection was not possible.
-Like most creeks throughout the County, ecosystem health is poor in the lower reaches of the stream.
-Red Butte Creek still only scores in the "Good" range in its upper reaches, and "Fair" in the middle reaches.
-The dry region in the lower watershed is likely "Poor", with a lack of water resulting in no habitat for aquatic macroinvertebrates.
+Many of the water quality parameters show degradation moving downstream between these sites including E. coli, Dissolved Oxygen and Conductivity.
+Other water quality parameters show little difference between upstream and downstream locations, but many show seasonal changes related to water temperature.
+E. coli levels can be attributed to increased urbanization, stormwater input and reduction of active floodplains.
+Although data is infrequent for MST sampling, the paired E. coli samples show that the increase in E. coli values begins quickly downstream from RB_04.21 and continues for nearly all the samples collected along the creek.
+Macroinvertebrate samples were collected at three locations along Red Butte Creek: one upper, and one middle, and one lower watershed sample.
+Upper watershed scores are in the fair range, while the middle and lower sites are in the poor and very poor range.
 Stressors related to macroinvertebrate health are thermal and fine sediment substrate embedding.
 Stream stability was not performed in the upper reaches of Red Butte Creek.
 Downstream of the research area data was collected in 2011.
 The stability scores are overall low which could be related to the cleanup of the creek after the oil spill through the creek in 2010.
 Even with the overall low scores Red Butte Creek shows a degradation in stream stability moving downstream.